jack126guy/essentialgit/essential git.md

 Although I give that work high praise, I still wish to offer my own guide, which differs in certain respects that may make it more suitable for some people.

--Consideration of graphical clients: The book only considers the original Linux command-line client.
+- Consideration of graphical clients: The book only considers the original Linux command-line client.
 This guide not only provides command-line syntax, but it also allows users of graphical clients to navigate them.
--Pragmatic organization: This guide introduces the most-needed concepts and tools first, and then less-used tools later.
+- Pragmatic organization: This guide introduces the most-needed concepts and tools first, and then less-used tools later.

 This guide goes step by step.
 At each step new concepts are introduced, and later steps depend on the concepts introduced in previous steps.
 This means you will most likely have to read this guide in order.